 3. PROPERTY RIGHTS AND RESTRICTIONS ON USE

-Licensee recognizes that the Software, and customizations, updates or corrections, if any, are the property of, and all rights thereto, are owned by Licensor.
-Licensee also acknowledges that such are a trade secret of Licensor, are valuable and confidential to Licensor, and that its use and disclosure must be carefully and continuously controlled.
+User recognizes that the Software, and customizations, updates or corrections, if any, are the property of, and all rights thereto, are owned by Licensor.
+User also acknowledges that such are a trade secret of Licensor, are valuable and confidential to Licensor, and that its use and disclosure must be carefully and continuously controlled.

 Title to the Software, and customizations, updates or corrections, if any, shall at all times remain with Licensor.

-Licensee shall keep the Software, and customizations, updates and/or corrections, if any, free and clear of any claims, liens and encumbrances attributable to the use or possession of the Software by Licensee.
-Any act of Licensee, whether voluntarily or involuntarily, purporting to create a claim of encumbrance shall be void.
+User shall keep the Software, and customizations, updates and/or corrections, if any, free and clear of any claims, liens and encumbrances attributable to the use or possession of the Software by User.
+Any act of User, whether voluntarily or involuntarily, purporting to create a claim of encumbrance shall be void.

-The Software is for the sole use by Licensee for the intended use and shall be used only for the purpose set forth in this Agreement.
+The Software is for the sole use by User for the intended use and shall be used only for the purpose set forth in this Agreement.

-Licensee shall treat the Software, and customizations, updates and/or corrections, if any, as confidential and proprietary, and shall protect it in the same manner that it protects the confidentiality of its own information.
-While this Agreement is in effect, or while Licensee has custody and possession of the Software, Licensee will not:
+User shall treat the Software, and customizations, updates and/or corrections, if any, as confidential and proprietary, and shall protect it in the same manner that it protects the confidentiality of its own information.
+While this Agreement is in effect, or while User has custody and possession of the Software, User will not:

-provide or make available the Software to any person or entity other than employees of Licensee who have a need to know consistent with Licensee’s use thereof under this Agreement; or
+provide or make available the Software to any person or entity other than employees of User who have a need to know consistent with User’s use thereof under this Agreement; or

-create or attempt to create, or permit others to create or attempt to create, by disassembling, reverse engineering or otherwise, the source program or any part thereof from the object program or other information made available to Licensee pursuant to this Agreement.
+create or attempt to create, or permit others to create or attempt to create, by disassembling, reverse engineering or otherwise, the source program or any part thereof from the object program or other information made available to User pursuant to this Agreement.

-Licensee agrees to promptly notify Licensor if it obtains information as to any unauthorized possession, use or disclosure of the Software by any person or entity, and further agrees to cooperate with Licensor in protecting Licensor’s proprietary rights.
+User agrees to promptly notify Licensor if it obtains information as to any unauthorized possession, use or disclosure of the Software by any person or entity, and further agrees to cooperate with Licensor in protecting Licensor’s proprietary rights.

-If Licensee, its officers, agents, or employees, breach any provision of this Agreement, such breach must be cured within thirty (30) days of receipt of Licensor’s written notice describing such breach.
-If such breach is not cured within the thirty (30) days after receipt of the notice, Licensee shall pay Licensor reasonable monetary payments for loss and/or damages related to such breach.
+If User, its officers, agents, or employees, breach any provision of this Agreement, such breach must be cured within thirty (30) days of receipt of Licensor’s written notice describing such breach.
+If such breach is not cured within the thirty (30) days after receipt of the notice, User shall pay Licensor reasonable monetary payments for loss and/or damages related to such breach.

 5. In the event of termination of this Agreement pursuant to the above, Licensor shall have the right to take possession of the Software and terminate Licencee’s access.
 Termination of this Agreement shall not relieve either party of its obligations pursuant to Sections 2, 3, 4, 5 and 6 hereof.